keanodejs2015/08_Exercise_Teaching_Plan/README.md

 The list here is created from the posts that belongs to the curriculum category.
 The titles is linked to the description on the actual website (eg. #1 Introduction -> http://nodejs.clbo.dk/introduction/), The table can be done by putting '\<table\>' in as the first thing in the string

-To obtain only posts from the Curriculum Category, you can either have a look at the api documentation here, and specially the part of retrieving posts http://wp-api.org/#posts_retrieve-posts.
+To obtain only posts from the Curriculum Category, you can either have a look at the api documentation here, and specially the part of retrieving posts http://wp-api.org/#posts_retrieve-posts, or you can do the selection in your javascript code.

-Or you can

-You can choose to make use of the view engine from expressjs, to create your front end, but it is also ok for now just to create a string with all the content and the use express.js res.send method to display the content.
+You can choose to make use of the view engine from expressjs, to create your front end, but it is also ok for now just to create a string with all the content and then use express.js res.send() method to display the content.

 This exercise covers a little of many of the things we have covered so far.
 You will need to have an express …, you will be reading from a web api (look at the youtube example for hints).
-You will be doing some basic javascript programming, loops, and string manipulation
+You will be doing some basic javascript programming, loops, and string manipulation e.g.